Effective visualisation can help to enhance performance through the following benefits:

 Coping with pain and injury

 Evidence has shown that visualisation can help with coping with pain and injury.
-Using relaxing imagery can help cope with pain and positive imagery can actually help speed up recovery, furthermore there is ample evidence that it is really effective at keeping skills intact whilst you are injured.
+Using relaxing imagery can help cope with pain and positive imagery can actually help speed up recovery, furthermore, there is ample evidence that it is really effective at keeping skills intact whilst you are injured.

 Visualisation can help performers identify and correct problems.
 A tennis player who is finding it hard to get the right shape on his backhand might review a video of himself making the shot and then visualise the corrections he has to make.
-Teams might visualise the way there opponent is likely to play and come up with images on how they’ll counteract any strengths and exploit weaknesses.
+Teams might visualise the way their opponent is likely to play and come up with images on how they’ll counteract any strengths and exploit weaknesses.

 Visualisation is a flexible tool and if used in a structured and systematic way, it can really help you on your journey, building confidence and improving performance.

 Before your next training session, take some time to imagine getting changed in the dressing room and then walking onto the pitch or track where you train – What’s around you?
 What can you hear?
 What colours can you see?
 Smells?
-What else can see or feel?
+What else can you see or feel?
 Try and make the picture as real as possible and then when you actually go through the process in reality try and compare the image you had with the reality…keep practicing this and your ability to produce vivid images will improve.

 Next, recall a previous good performance and replay this over and over again, adding detail as you go.
 So at first look at the colours, feel the clothes and apparatus, the feel of the ball hitting your racket or your feet in the blocks, feel the texture against your fingers.
 What does it smell like?
 What noises do you hear?
 What distractions were there and how did you ignore them?
 What were you feeling as you performed so well?